hansemannn/iOS-NFC-Example/README.md

 // Begin scanning
 self.nfcSession.begin()
 ```
-Finally, write an extension that implements the `NFCNDEFReaderSessionDelegate`:
+Finally, listen for NFC-related events by writing an extension that implements the `NFCNDEFReaderSessionDelegate`:
 ```swift
 extension NFCTableViewController : NFCNDEFReaderSessionDelegate {